Affordable Healthcare Act

 As part of considering whether the ACA and Marketplaces will affect you as an employee it is important to understand what the Commonwealth of Massachusetts offers you.

 The Commonwealth offers benefited employees health coverage through the Group Insurance Commission.
 To be eligible for GIC health insurance, a state employee must work a minimum of 18 ¾ hours in a 37.5 hour workweek or 20 hours in a 40 hour workweek.
 The employee must contribute to a participating GIC retirement system, such as the State Board of Retirement, a municipal retirement board, the Teachers Retirement Board, the Optional Retirement Pension System for Higher Education, a Housing, Redevelopment Retirement Plan, or another Massachusetts public sector retirement system (OBRA is not such a public retirement system for this purpose.
 Visit www.mass.gov/gic or see your GIC Coordinator for more information.

-Temporary employees, contractors, less-than-half time part time workers, and most seasonal employees are not eligible for GIC health insurance benefits.
-These employees may shop for health insurance through the Health Connector and may be eligible for advanced premium federal tax credits and/or state subsidies if their gross family income is at or below 400% Federal Poverty Level (which is approximately $46,000 for an individual and $94,000 for a family of four).
+Temporary employees, contractors, less-than half-time part-time workers, and most seasonal employees are not eligible for GIC health insurance benefits.
+These employees may shop for health insurance through the Health Connector and may be eligible for advanced premium federal tax credits and/or state subsidies if their household income is between 100% and 400% of the federal poverty level (FPL).
 Visit www.MAhealthconnector.org or call 1-877-MA-ENROLL for more information.